-A similar picture emerges from the Japanese data (Graph 3).
-While a Taylor rule would have signalled an appropriate-to-tight stance of policy until well into 1989, excess money was building up in the second half of the 1980s, finally at an accelerating pace.
-Apparently, the Bank of Japan had expressed early concerns that rapid money growth might predispose the "dry wood" needed to set the asset market on fire.
-But probably no tightening - in excess of that already apparent in the data - could have been justified to the public on the back of persistently subdued inflation and growing measures of productivity.
+A similar picture emerges from the Japanese data (Chart 3).
+While a Taylor rule would have signaled an appropriate-to-tight stance of policy until well into 1989, excess money was building up in the second half of the 1980s, finally at an accelerating pace.
+Apparently, the Bank of Japan had expressed early concerns that rapid money growth might predispose the 'dry wood' needed to set the asset market on fire.
+But probably no tightening - in excess to that already apparent in the data - could have been justified to the public on the back of persistently subdued inflation and growing measures of productivity.
 Again, it seems that a monetary policy gauge focused on inflation and a measure of slack only - to the neglect of money - would have failed to sound the alarm.
-Furthermore, alternative indicators, such as private credit, may at times outperform broad money in signalling that observed swings in asset prices are abnormal and may prelude financial distress.

-McCallum (2000) confirms the good fit of a Taylor rule to the actual policy orientation of the Bank of Japan in the 1980s.
-He also finds that a rule involving a target for base money growth would have provided important insights to the policymakers in those difficult circumstances.
+&lt;sup>17 McCallum (2000) confirms the good fit of a Taylor rule to the actual policy orientation of the Bank of Japan in the 1980s.
+He also finds that a rule involving a target for base money growth would have provided important insights to the policy-makers in those difficult circumstances.